Prince Louis of Luxembourg

-Prince Louis of Luxembourg, Prince of Nassau, Prince of Bourbon-Parma (Louis Xavier Marie Guillaume; born 3 August 1986) is the third son of Henri, Grand Duke of Luxembourg and Maria Teresa, Grand Duchess of Luxembourg, and the younger brother of Grand Duke Guillaume V.
+Prince Louis of Luxembourg, Prince of Nassau, Prince of Bourbon-Parma (Louis Xavier Marie Guillaume; born 3 August 1986) is a member of the grand ducal family of Luxembourg and the third son of Henri, Grand Duke of Luxembourg and Maria Teresa, Grand Duchess of Luxembourg, and the younger brother of Grand Duke Guillaume V.

 Louis has two elder siblings, Guillaume and Felix; and two younger siblings, Alexandra and Sébastien.
 He was married to Tessy Antony, a former NCO in the Luxembourg Army, whom he divorced in 2019.

 Early life and education

 After having spent two years in the United States, where Louis underwent training in "Aeronautics and Aeronautical Management" and gained his "private pilot certificate", the princely family moved to the United Kingdom.
 There, he attended university.
 In May 2014, he graduated from Richmond, The American International University in London with a BA degree in Art in Communications.
 He wrote his undergraduate dissertation on humanitarian advertisement.
 He then continued his study at Birkbeck College in London and obtained an MA degree in Psychosocial Studies in 2017.

 At the International Forum on Learning Disabilities, held on 30 January 2016 in Luxembourg, Louis spoke for the first time in public about his struggle with dyslexia.
 He was diagnosed at the age of 10.
 He said of his learning difficulty, "I did not understand what was happening.
 I was constantly forced to try to achieve the same levels as others.
 That takes a lot of time and leaves you frustrated because you can't do it."
 He also said that he used sports, especially rugby, as an outlet for his frustration.

-Prince Louis is fluent in Luxembourgish, French, English and German and has a very good knowledge of Spanish.
+Prince Louis is fluent in Luxembourgish, French, English, and German, and has a good knowledge of Spanish.